Oldranda1414/nix-config/README.md

 If you want to checkout my system just try it out in vm!

-I recommend using qemu, a terminal based vm manager
+The following guide will use `nix-shell` to have you use the dependencies in a temporary nix-shell.

+Nix must be installed to use the `nix-shell` command.

+cd into the vm directory

+`cd vm`

 Download the latest NixOS iso from the official site [click me to start the download](https://channels.nixos.org/nixos-24.11/latest-nixos-gnome-x86_64-linux.iso)

-Place the image in the root directory of this repo.

-`mv ~/Downloads/<name of your iso> .`

-Install qemu and ovmf with your favourite package manager

-Using apt:

-`sudo apt install qemu ovmf`
+Enter the temporary shell

+`nix-shell`

-Run the `run-vm.sh` script with root priviliges
+Run the `run-vm.sh` script with root priviliges providing the path to the nixos-minimal iso

-`sudo run-vm.sh`
+`sudo run-vm.sh /path/to/iso/nixos-minimal*.iso`

 Follow [Usage guide](#Usage)